NOEEN Steering Committee

 - Kate Mehok, LA4, Crescent City Schools

-- Joy Mitchell, CCAP, City Seats, PEG, Children’s Palace
+- Joy Mitchell, CCAP, City Seats, PDG, Children’s Palace

 - Rhonda Taylor, Head Start, Catholic Charities

 - Emily Wolff, City Seats, Mayor’s Office of Youth & Families